 Jimmy Rogers grew up in Vance, MS, where he played in a harmonica quartet with future Chicago buddy Snooky Pryor and learned guitar in his early teens.
 He performed in the Delta with his early idol Sonny Boy Williamson No. 2 (Rice Miller) and around Memphis with Howlin’ Wolf and guitarist Joe Willie Wilkins.
 Settling in Chicago in the mid-1940s, he joined leading artists onstage: Memphis Minnie, Tampa Red, Big Bill Broonzy, and John Lee “Sonny Boy” Williamson (No. 1).

 Rogers also played for tips on Chicago’s Maxwell Street market with Pryor and harmonica player Little Walter Jacobs, who he introduced to Muddy Waters.
 Rogers cut a dozen singles for Chess, including his 1957 “Walking By Myself” and other hits— “Ludella,” “Sloppy Drunk,” and “That’s All Right.”
 Rogers continued to play and record with Waters in the ’50s and also led his own band.
 He played about a year in Wolf’s band, ran a clothing store and taxi business from 1961-69, and returned to play music until his death.

-Little Walter and Jimmy Rogers play “Little Store Blues” an acoustic country boogie before the era of heavy electric blues, c.1948 on Maxwell Street Foundation CD.
+Little Walter and Jimmy Rogers play “Little Store Blues” an acoustic country boogie before the era of heavy electric blues, c.1948 on the And This Is Free CD.